↑

 Glowforge and Cricut Comparison Table

 Here is a little at-a-glance comparison table between the top Cricut machines currently available and Glowforge.
 Clearly, this doesn’t give a ton of insight, but we will go into more details afterward!
-I have also included information on the Silhouette Cameo 4, just for comparison’s sake.
+If you are on a mobile device, you may need to scroll to see the entire chart.

-If you want a more detailed comparison of the Glowforge models (the Glowforge Pro, Glowforge Plus and Glowforge Basic), make sure you check out this post – Glowforge Pro, Plus or Basic: An In-Depth Comparison (2021)
+If you want a more detailed comparison of the Glowforge models (the Glowforge Pro, Glowforge Plus and Glowforge Aura) as well as the Glowforge Aura, make sure you check out this post – Glowforge Pro, Plus or Aura: An In-Depth Comparison

 Here are a few posts about the different Cricut machines.
-I’ll update with overviews of the Explore 3 and Maker 3 soon.
+I’ll update you with overviews of Explore 3 and Maker 3 soon.

 Price